Azure-Samples/azure-sql-db-openai/README.md

     openjson(@response, '$.result.data[0].embedding')
 ```

-Now is just a matter of taking the vector of the sample text and the vectors of all wikipedia articles and calculate the cosine distance.
+Now is just a matter of taking the vector of the sample text and the vectors of all wikipedia articles and calculate the cosine similarity.
 The math can be easily expressed in T-SQL:

 ```sql
 SUM(v1.[vector_value] * v2.[vector_value]) /